formkiq/docs.formkiq.com/docs/platform/migration-and-data-import.md

 - Content and metadata should travel together.
 - A staging bucket workflow is easier than direct API calls.

 Avoid FKB64 for very large documents unless the size overhead and processing behavior have been tested.
-For larger documents, API upload or FileSync content import is usually easier to operate and monitor.
+For larger documents, API upload or FormKiQ CLI content import is usually easier to operate and monitor.

 More information is available in the [FKB64 File Specification](/docs/platform/document_storage#fkb64-file-specification).